 Even with all our modern advances, the best treatment is prevention.
 That’s especially true for a new virus such as SARS-CoV-2.
 This is one place where functional medicine and conventional medicine — including the Centers for illness Control and Prevention and the World Health Organization — agree.

-My family and I live in Austin, where the mayor has issued a shelter-in-place order.
+My family and I live in Austin, TX where the mayor issued a shelter-in-place order that was later expanded to the rest of the state by our governor.
 We are staying at home until that order is lifted.
 Even if you are in a low-risk group, I urge you to stay informed and respect any restrictions such as self-quarantine.
 If you contract the virus, you may have a mild case but you can transmit the virus to someone who develops a severe case.
 Slowing or stopping the spread of the virus will prevent our healthcare system from being overwhelmed.

 I urge you to take the following precautions because the best way to avoid any contagious illness is to limit your exposure.